JGRennison/OpenTTD-patches/README.md

 #### Industries

 * Allow linking only inputs or outputs to the smallmap and map mode viewports in the industry chain window.
+* Add setting to scale the industry event rate.

 #### Map and Landscaping